ito-org/STRICT/README.md

 ## Open Questions

-- Does a (weighted) intersection method exist, which hides the elements of the intersection, against a malicious attacker?
+- Does a (weighted) intersection method exist which hides the elements of the intersection from a malicious attacker?
 - Which potential malicious user behavior did we miss?
-- Can we achieve robustness against colluding clients? (e.g. regarding location tracing)
+- Can we achieve robustness against colluding clients? (e.g. linkage attacks that use location data obtained by stalking Bluetooth emitters)
 - Do we need rate limiting to prevent spam on the DB?
-Can we reduce false positives from forged submissions futher this way?
+Can we reduce false positives from forged submissions further this way?
   * Only accept as many PIDs as someone could have generated while being infectious, probably only possible when an authorization by the health system or similar party  is implemented.
-- Do we gain anything from anonymous submission of PIDs?
-(All at once, subsets, individual PIDs per circuit or on a mixnet)
+- Do we gain anything from anonymous submission of PIDs? (all at once, subsets, individual PIDs per circuit or on a mixnet)
-  * Solution to The Question before would be made ineffective.
+  * Solution to the question before would be made ineffective.
 - Further analysis of privacy leakage from plaintext DB
 - BLE has a range of up to 10 Meters, can we get useful distance information and log it for each PID of a contact?
   * Yes, if the transmit power and antenna impedance are known.
-Our sources say its possible to send messages up to 400m most times up to 50m [citation needed] but we got information that the values recieved by bluetooth ranging vary a lot based on indoors/outdoors and the amount of water(aka human body) between sender and receiver. further tests required.
+Our sources say its possible to send messages up to 400m and most of the times up to 50m [citation needed].
+However we have information that the values received by bluetooth ranging vary a lot based on indoors/outdoors and the amount of water(aka human body) between sender and receiver. further tests required.
 - How long should the PID be?
-- What type/size of regions should be used?
+- What type and size of regions should be used?
+Are GPS coordinates with single-digit precision sufficient for deanonymizing users?